 - Spiced Up Oatmeal

-Yogi tea time of year.
-It’s so warming energetically from the spices and it makes the house smell so nice!!!
+It's always Yogi tea time of year.
+It’s a great combination of spices and it makes the house smell so nice!!!
 Much better than a tea bag.
-Yogi Bhajan’s original recipe:

 20 whole cloves 5 sticks of cinnamon

 20 whole black peppercorns 2” of fresh ginger sliced (optional)

 20 whole green cardamom pods (crush with a rolling pin or mortar & pestle)

 * You can adjust this recipe to your taste.

 **Use care when increasing the cloves or cinnamon sticks since this might make the tea too spicy.